Research Data Published through Repositories

 ‘Endangered’ in the Presence of Aggravating Conditions

-Lack of long-term commitment; lack of user community; lack of visibility to potential depositors; lack of institutional commitment; insufficient documentation.
+Lack of long-term commitment; lack of user community; lack of visibility to potential depositors; lack of institutional commitment; insufficient documentation; uncertainty over IPR or the presence of orphaned works.

 ‘Lower Risk’ in the Presence of Good Practice